whalebone/wb-docs/en/local_resolver.rst

 Resolvers overview
 ------------------

 In the main resolver overview there are tiles with resolver details and configuration options.
 The overview includes information about operating system and resources as CPU, Memory and HDD usage.
-Therre is also the state of services running on the resolvers (should state "Running" if everything is OK) and the status of the communication channel between the resolver and the cloud (it is expected to be "Active").
+There is also the status of the communication channel between the resolver and the cloud indicated by the color-coded dot.

+The resolver can be in one of these states:
+* **Active** - This is the expected status in production environments and signalizes that everything is running correctly.
+* **Minor Issue** - Represents a synchronization issue or an issue with component version mismatch.
+Minor issue does not affect DNS resolution at all.
+Incoming DNS request are being processed and/or blocked as they should.
+* **Resolution problem** - The resolver is unable to translate DNS requests.
+* **Not installed** - The resolver was not yet installed.

 Deploy configuration
 --------------------

 Should you change any configuration related to the DNS resolution, you have to deploy the configuration afterwards.
+Otherwise the changes will not take effect.
 If there are any configuration changes available to be deployed, there will be a red icon with down right arrow visible on the resolver card.
 Once clicked, the webpage will ask for confirmation and the successful deployment will be notified in the top right corner.

 .. note:: If the result is an deployment error, try to repeat the action.
 The reason for the error could be a short term communication outage between the cloud and the resolver.